jeremyhilado/seir-224-project-2/readme.md

 Your instructors will partner you with other classmates to architect, design and collaboratively build an app with two major components:

 1. An API of your own design, built using Rails, which serves JSON.
-2. Front-end Angular code that updates the UI and makes requests to the API using AJAX.
+2. Front-end Angular code that updates the UI and makes requests to the API.

 **This is meant to push you both technically and collaboratively.**  You will, almost certainly, be joining a development team during your career.
 Working collaboratively is a learned skill, just like programming. **It's important to learn how to work together.**